saif814/DSA-in-Cpp/README.md

 This repo contains my practice code and learning notes as I explore different DSA topics.
 Each topic has its own folder with the following structure:

 Topic/
-├── practice_code.cpp # Code files practicing
-    concepts of the topic
+├── practice/              # Practice code for the topic │   ├── basic_concepts.cpp
+│   └── more_examples.cpp
-└── questions/ # Folder containing problem statements or
-                questions related to the topic
+└── questions/             # Solved questions for the topic
+    ├── question1.cpp
+    └── question2.cpp

 For example, the `Array/` folder contains: